-- Giovanni Gardini, vice director Faenza-Modigliana Diocesan Museum, professor of iconography and Christian archaeology
+- Giovanni Gardini, president of Italian Ecclesiastical Museums Association, director of Raccolta Lercaro-Bologna, vice director Faenza-Modigliana Diocesan Museum, professor of iconography and Christian archaeology

-- Don Paolo Tomatis, president of Professors of Liturgy Association, director of the Liturgical Office - Diocese of Torino, member of National LIturgical Office Consultancy - CEI, professor of liturgy
+- Don Paolo Tomatis, director of the Liturgical Office - Diocese of Torino, member of National LIturgical Office Consultancy - CEI, professor of liturgy

-- Don Amilcare Zuffi liturgist and priest - Diocese of Bologna
+- Don Amilcare Zuffi liturgist and priest, rector of Metropolitan Cathedral of Saint Peter - Diocese of Bologna

 MORE INFO: email@example.com